 91. If the forecast of allowed revenue exceeds the estimate of relevant revenues, then the difference is a shortfall.
 If the estimate of relevant revenues exceeds the forecast of allowed revenue, then the difference is a surplus.

-92. Revenue matching is achieved by applying a unit charge adder (p/kWh) calculated as follows: the revenue surplus or shortfall (in pence) to be recovered; divided by the total volume of all demand customers (in kWh).
-The unit charge adder is applied to demand tariffs only.
+92. Revenue matching is achieved by applying a unit charge adder (p/kWh) calculated as follows: the revenue surplus or shortfall (in pence) to be recovered; divided by the total volume of all demand customers (in kWh) minus [x%] of the total volume of all generation customers (in kWh).
+100% of the unit charge adder is applied to demand tariffs, whilst –[x%] of the unit charge adder is applied to generation tariffs.

-93. The unit chargesingle adder is positive if there is a shortfall and negative if there is a surplus.
+93.

-94. If this procedure would result in negative value for any tariff component, then thate tariff component is set to zero, and the unit charge adder figure is modified to the extent necessary to match forecast and target revenue.
+94. If this procedure would result in a negative value for any demand tariff component or a positive value for any generation tariff component then that tariff component is set to zero, and the unit charge adder figure is modified to the extent necessary to match forecast and target revenue.

-95. The final tariffs for demand (before rounding and application of LDNO discounts) are determined on the basis of an allocation with the single adder included in costs.Tariffs for generation do not have any revenue matching element.
+95. Not used.